ubsuny/ExactDiagonalisation-CP2P2024/Main code explanation.md

 ## INTRODUCTION
 I use a solution for the nonequilibrium dynamics of an interacting disordered system.
-The approach adapts the combination of the equilibrium dynamical mean-field theory and the equilibrium coherent potential approximation methods to the nonequilibrium many-body formalism, using the Kadanoff-Baym-Keldysh complex time contour.We observe via the time dependence of the potential, kinetic, and total energies the effect of disorder on the relaxation of the system as a function of final interaction strength.
-The real-time approach has the potential to shed light on the fundamental role of disorder in the nonequilibrium dynamics of interacting quantum systems.
+The approach is the combination of the equilibrium dynamical mean-field theory and the equilibrium coherent potential approximation methods to the nonequilibrium many-body formalism, using the Kadanoff-Baym-Keldysh complex time contour.We observe via the time dependence of the potential, kinetic, and total energies the effect of disorder on the relaxation of the system as a function of final interaction strength.

 ## MODEL AND METHODS